Goat Cheese Skewers

 We were back in St. Louis this past weekend and there was a family get together at Mike’s parent’s house.
 His aunt brought these as an appetizer.
 They were delicious and elegant, so I felt I should share.

-Since I didn’t actually make these I don’t have an exact recipe but I hope this will suffice.
+Since I didn’t actually make these I don’t have an exact recipe but this should be close enough.

 • 1 10-ounce log of goat cheese